prabeshbasnet2/JobApplicationApi/README.md

 **Please use IIS server to run the program as it was configured that way.**

 Overview

 The JobApplication API is built using ASP.NET Core and follows the principles of Clean Architecture.
 This architecture promotes separation of concerns, making the application more maintainable and testable.
-The API manages student applicant data, including names, emails, phone numbers, and preferred call times.
+The API manages a job applicants data, including names, emails, phone numbers, Github and linkedinUrls and preferred call times.

 Clean Architecture